MadeleineC/TheYummyDataProject/README.md

 Note: Dots in red are restaurants that have not been rated.

-<h3>Which neighborhoods have populations of target market based on income and support restaurants of a comparable price point? </h3>
+<h3>Which neighborhoods have populations of target market based on income? </h3>

 <h4>Taco Restaurant Density by Median Income*</h4>